talsec/Free-RASP-Flutter/README.md

 ## Step 3: Handle detected threats

-Create `AndroidCallback` and/or `IOSCallback` objects and provide `VoidCallback` function pointers to handle detected threats:
+Create `AndroidCallback` and/or `IOSCallback` objects and provide `VoidCallback` function pointers to handle detected threats.
+If you are developing only for one of the platforms, you can leave the callback definition for the other one, i.e., delete the other callback definition.

+You can provide a function (or an anonymous function like in this example) to tell Talsec what to do.
+If you decide to kill the application from the  callback, make sure that you use an appropriate way of killing it (see the [link](https://stackoverflow.com/questions/45109557/flutter-how-to-programmatically-exit-the-app)).

 ```dart
 @override
 void initState() {